2018 Western Illinois Leathernecks football team

 The 2018 Western Illinois Leathernecks football team represented Western Illinois University in the 2018 NCAA Division I FCS football season.
 They were led by first-year head coach Jared Elliott and played their home games at Hanson Field.
 They were a member of the Missouri Valley Football Conference (MVFC).
 They finished the season 5–6, 4–4 in MVFC play to finish in fifth place.

-Previous season

-The Leathernecks finished the 2017 season 8–4, 5–3 in MVFC play to finish in fourth place.
-They received an at-large bid to the FCS Playoffs where they lost to Weber State in the first round.

-On December 22, head coach Charlie Fisher resigned to become the wide receivers coach at Arizona State.
-He finished at Western Illinois with a two-year record of 14–9.